isomerpages/moe-chuachukangsec/_events/2020/FAQ for Sec 1 Registration 2020.md

 **Important:**
 **Please DO NOT purchase any MTL books if your child / ward is applying for HMTL.
 You may do so after the release of the selection results.**

+## FAQ Appeal to CCKSS

+Primary 6 students who have just received their secondary school posting in 2020 may submit this [Online Appeal Form](https://form.gov.sg/5f86ae9e55bfe6001112a9e3) to appeal for transfer to Chua Chu Kang Secondary School.
+Their PSLE score should meet the school’s cut-off point of the posting year.

+Transfer will be subject to available vacancies and the school’s admission criteria.

+The deadline for the submission of appeals is on **28 December 2020, 12pm**.

+Late submission will not be allowed.

+The application is deemed to be unsuccessful if you do not hear from the school by **4 January 2021**.